-the one who forces his neighbors to drink ... you make them drunk the one who forces his neighbors to drink
+the one who forces his neighbors to drink ... you make them drunk the one who forces his neighbors to drink in order to look at their nakedness

 The way that the Chaldeans cruelly treated other nations is spoken of as if they were a man who forces his neighbors to become drunk so that he can humiliate them.
 (See: Metaphor)